tanm-sys/forge-ec/README.md

 - Addressed compiler warnings across the codebase
 - Added better documentation for cryptographic operations
 - Fixed build issues in the hash-to-curve implementation
+- Implemented missing `ConditionallySelectable` trait for `AffinePoint` in secp256k1 module to ensure proper point selection in constant time
+- Added `Div` and `DivAssign` trait implementations for `FieldElement` in secp256k1 module to support Icart method in hash-to-curve operations
+- Fixed test execution hanging issues by ensuring all required traits are properly implemented for hash-to-curve operations

 These improvements ensure that the hash-to-curve operations are secure against timing attacks and follow the RFC9380 specification more closely.